Brand-New Rankings Of NY's Wealthiest Counties May Come As Surprise

 No. 3

-Suffolk County ranked as the third-wealthiest in New York, with a median household income of $105,363.
+Suffolk County ranks as the third-wealthiest in New York, with a median household income of $105,363.
 That’s 48.2 percent above the state average and 62.1 percent higher than the national average.

 Data showed that 52.7 percent of households in the county earned over $100,000.